Item 17: Be wary of shared-state parallelism

 | value used here after move

-With experience of the borrow checker (Item 15), the problem sticks out clearly: there are two mutable references to the same item, one more than is allowed.
+The rules of the borrow checker (Item 15) make the problem clear: there are two mutable references to the same item, one more than is allowed.
 The rules of the borrow checker are that you can have a single mutable reference to an item, or multiple (immutable) references, but not both at the same time.

-This has a curious resonance with the definition of a data race at the start of this Item: enforcing that there is a single writer, or multiple readers (but never both) means that there can be no data races.
-By enforcing memory safety, Rust gets thead safety "for free".
+This has a curious resonance with the definition of a data race at the start of this Item: enforcing that there is a single writer, or multiple readers (but never both), means that there can be no data races.
+By enforcing memory safety, Rust gets thread safety "for free".

 As with C++, some kind of synchronization is needed to make this struct thread-safe.
 The most common mechanism is also called Mutex, but the Rust version "wraps" the protected data rather than being a standalone object (as in C++):